 - Summer Flowers

-Beneath each of these would be subfolders related to those topics such as those shown in the left and middle column of the screen capture below:
+Beneath each of these would be subfolders related to those topics such as those shown in the left and middle column of the screen capture at right.

-After an author has created content and is ready to set up the table of contents (shown in the far right column above), the catalog is built according to the order the topics are listed in and any styles, layouts, or other settings in the assigned target are automatically applied every time.
+After creating content the author sets up the table of contents (shown in the far right column above).
+Our catalog is built according to the order the topics are listed.
+Styles, layouts, or other settings in the assigned target automatically apply every time.

-Overall, Flare helps to ensure content can be easily reused and that this content is updated everywhere whether you’re making simple changes or rebranding.
-The uniform look and feel controlled by the CSS styles and related master pages controlling layout not only saves time, but helps build ethos, or trust, in a company.
-A well-written and more easily updated set of documentation also leads to fewer support calls and more time available to spend on the next documentation project.
+Overall, Flare helps ensure content is easily reusable and updated everywhere, whether you’re making simple changes or rebranding.
+The uniform look and feel controlled by the CSS styles and related master pages saves time and builds trust in a company.
+A well-written and more easily updated set of documentation also leads to fewer support calls and more time available for the next documentation project.